Affine Pavings of Quiver Flag Varieties

-\begin{theorem} Denote $Q$ a quiver and $M$ a representation of $Q$. \begin{enumerate}[(1)] \item If $Q$ is Dynkin, then any (strict) partial flag variety $\Flag{}(M)$ has an affine paving; \item If $Q$ is of type $\tilde{A}$ or $\tilde{D}$, then for any indecomposable representation $M$, the (strict) partial flag variety $\Flag{}(M)$ has an affine paving; \item If $Q$ is of type $\tilde{E}$, assume that $\Flag{}(N)$ has an affine paving for any regular quasi-simple representation $N \in \rep(Q)$, then $\Flag{}(M)$ has an affine paving for any indecomposable representation $M$. \end{enumerate} \end{theorem} We proceed as follows.
+\begin{theorem} Let $Q$ be a quiver, and let $M$ be a representation of $Q$. \begin{enumerate}[(1)] \item If $Q$ is Dynkin, then any (strict) partial flag variety $\Flag{}(M)$ has an affine paving; \item If $Q$ is of type $\tilde{A}$ or $\tilde{D}$, then for any indecomposable representation $M$, the (strict) partial flag variety $\Flag{}(M)$ has an affine paving; \item If $Q$ is of type $\tilde{E}$, assume that $\Flag{}(N)$ has an affine paving for any regular quasi-simple representation $N \in \rep(Q)$, then $\Flag{}(M)$ has an affine paving for any indecomposable representation $M$. \end{enumerate} \end{theorem} We proceed as follows.
 In Section \ref{sec:flag=gr}, we discuss basic definitions and properties of partial flags.
 In Section \ref{sec:mainthm} we will prove key Theorems \ref{thm:main1} and \ref{thm:main2}, which allow us to construct affine pavings for quiver partial flag varieties inductively.
 We apply these theorems to partial flag varieties of Dynkin type, see Section \ref{sec:Dynkin}, and to partial flag varieties of affine type, see Section \ref{sec:affine}.
 We will combine and extend results from \cite{irelli2019cell} and \cite{maksimau2019flag}.
 Following the arguments of \cite{maksimau2019flag} would require studying millions of cases when we consider the Dynkin quivers of type $E$.
 To avoid this, we extend the methods of \cite{irelli2019cell} from quiver Grassmannian to quiver partial flag variety.
-This will reduce the case by case analysis to a feasible computation of (mostly) 8 critical cases, which we carry out in Section \ref{sec:Dynkin} and Appendix \ref{appendix:proofcomplement}.
-The reduction uses Auslander--Reiten theory which we recall in Appendix \ref{appendix:arth}. \begin{notation} Throughout this article, $K=\mathbb{C}$, $R$ is a $K$-algebra with unit, and $\Mod(R)$ denotes the category of $R$-modules of finite dimension.
-Let $Q$ be a quiver equipped with the set of finite vertices $v(Q)$ and the set of finite edges $a(Q)$.
+This will reduce the case by case analysis to a feasible computation of (mostly) 8 critical cases, which we carry out in Section \ref{sec:Dynkin} and Section \ref{sec:proofcomplement}. \begin{notation} Throughout this article, $K=\mathbb{C}$, $R$ is a $K$-algebra with unit, and $\Mod(R)$ denotes the category of left $R$-modules of finite dimension.
+Let $Q$ be a quiver equipped with the finite set of vertices $v(Q)$ and the finite set of edges $a(Q)$.
 For an arrow $b$, we call $s(b)$ the starting vertex and $t(b)$ the terminal vertex of $b$.
 We denote by $KQ$ the path algebra and $\rep(Q)=\Mod(KQ)$ the category of quiver representations of finite dimension.
 For a representation $X\in \rep(Q)$, we denote by $X_i:=e_iX$ the $K$-linear space at the vertex $i\in v(Q)$.
 We denote by $P(i)$, $I(i)$ and $S(i)$ the indecomposable projective, injective, simple modules corresponding to the vertex $i$, respectively. \end{notation}